mbitson/mcg/README.md

 * 10/9/15 - Import from AngularJS Material Design default palettes or from your own AngularJS Material Design Color Palette definition code!
 * 10/9/15 - Added support for tinycolor.js instead of manual color manipulation.
 * 7/22/15 - Improved Performance with more than 2 palettes.
-* 7/14/15 - Support for <a href="http://www.COLOURlovers.com">COLOURlovers.com</a> palettes.
-You may now select a top palette and instantly have a material design theme!
 * 4/16/15 - Modify any one palette color.
 * 4/14/15 - Export your color choices to the AngularJS Material Design theme declaration code.

-# Planned Future Enhancements
+# Planned Enhancements
+* (TOP) Allow imports of any palette that was exported with this tool.
+You may track this effort [here](https://github.com/mbitson/mcg/issues/102).
 * (TOP) Determine which palette is primary, secondary, and so on.
 Drag and drop palettes.
 * (MED) Remove individual color's hex details and create tooltip styled with all color details.
 (Hoverintent, populated only once it's opening, includes hex, rgb, cmyk, saturation, brightness.
 Possibly obtained using tinycolor)
 * (MED) Improve performance by dynamically creating and destroying the color picker button and UI instead of loading a ton of Divs into the DOM for each color on the screen and hiding them.
 * (LOW) Add reset buttons for each individual color in a palette (based on main palette color)
 * (LOW) Create UI for more than 5 palettes (and/or alert user about dangers of using this many palettes)

-# Bugs and Questions
+# Bugs & Questions
 * Should you encounter a bug/problem or have a question about the tool please report it using GitHub's "Issues" feature [here](https://github.com/mbitson/mcg/issues).

 # Contributions